Are the Epigenetic Insights Truly Useful?

 How do you interpret Muhdo data?

 The Muhdo reports are extremely visual and easy-to-read; you will not have to spend a lot of time and energy trying to interpret your results.
-You’ll receive 55 reports in four main categories, which include Diet, Health, Physical, and Vitamins.
-In the Physical Overview, for example, you’ll learn whether your genetic muscle power and muscle stamina have a “normal” status, or if you fall “above normal” or “below normal.”
+You’ll receive 100+ reports in 11 health areas, including: anti-aging, gut health, immunity, stress, etc. In the Physical Overview, for example, you’ll learn whether your genetic muscle power and muscle stamina have a “normal” status, or if you fall “above normal” or “below normal.”
 Keep in mind that these reports will tell you your genetic predisposition to different traits, not whether or not you actually have these traits.

 How long does it take to receive results from a Muhdo test?

 After you order your test kit and receive it in the mail, you will need to submit a saliva sample back to the Muhdo lab.
 Once the company receives your sample, it will generally take around three to four weeks for your results to become available online.
 You’ll get regular updates that keep you apprised of the process.
 Calculating your biological age – which is included in the Biological Age & Epigenetic Profile kit – can take a bit longer.
 You may need to wait four to six weeks for these results.

 The DNA Health Profile and Biological Age & Epigenetic Profile tests can provide useful and interesting information to anyone interested in improving their overall wellbeing.
 These tests are particularly beneficial if you are trying to lose weight or build muscle.
 However, Muhdo’s reports are more expensive than many competitors on the market.
 This is because they use epigenetic analysis, a more in-depth scientific approach, which can provide greater insight.